-The school has an official Twitter / YouTube account (managed by leadership) and will respond to general enquiries about the school, but asks parents/carers not to use these channels to communicate about their children.
+The school has an official Facebook / Twitter account (managed by teachers) and will respond to general enquiries about the school, but asks parents/carers not to use these channels to communicate about their children.

 Email is the official electronic communication channel between parents and the school, and between staff and pupils.